-Beginning at a point on the westerly side of the road or public drive or boulevard, laid out by the Commissioners of the Central Park, under chapter 565 of the Laws of 1865, distant twelve hundred feet southerly from the southerly side of the road known as Fort Washington Depot road, and along the westerly side of said road or public drive or boulevard to the division line between the lands now or late of Hugh W. Camp and James Gordon Bennett; thence westerly along said division or boundary line to the Hudson river; thence southerly along the Hudson river thence cast heneis, riparian rights and apputreances thereinto belonging, excepting, however, the route or roadway of the Hudson River Railroad Company.
+Beginning at a point on the westerly side of the road or public drive or boulevard, laid out by the Commissioners of the Central Park, under chapter 565 of the Laws of 1865, distant twelve hundred feet southerly from the southerly side of the road known as Fort Washington Depot road, and along the westerly side of said road or public drive or boulevard to the division line between the lands now or late of Hugh W. Camp and James Gordon Bennett; thence westerly along said fort Washington Depot road, and along the Hudson river to a line drawn from the point of beginning and parallel with One Hundred and Fifty-fifth street and extending to the said river; thence easterly along the last described line or course parallel with One Hundred and Fifty-fifth street to the p ments, inparan ingints and apputrenances thereunto belonging, excepting, however, the route or roadway of the Hudson River Railroad Company.

-All parties and persons, owners, lessees or other persons interested in the real estate above described and to be taken for the purposes of said public park, or any part thereof, or affected by the proceedings had under or authorized by said act, chapter 581 of the Laws of 1894, and having any claim or demand on account thereof, are required to present the same, to us, duly verified, with such affidavits or other proof in support thereof as the said owner or claimant may desire, within sixty days after the date of this notice (July 26, 1894), at our office, Room No. 68, on the sixth floor of the Farmers' Loan and Trust Company Building, No. 22 William street, in the City of New York.
+All parties and persons, owners, lessees or other persons interested in the real estate above described and to be taken for the purposes of said public park, or any part thereof, or affected by the proceedings had under or authorized by said act, chapter 581 of the Laws of 1894, and having any claim or demand on account thereof, are required to present the same, to us, duly verified, with such affidavits or other proof in support thereof as the said owner or claimant may desire, within sixty, days after the date of this notice (July 26, 1894), at our office, Room No. 68, on the sixth floor of the Farmers' Loan and Trust Company Building, No. 22 William street, in the City of New York.